-2. The Cities of Milwaukee and Wauwatosa expressed opposition to the widening of IH 94 between 70th Street and 16th Street, which is considered a committed project as WisDOT has nearly completed preliminary engineering for the reconstruction of this segment of IH 94 and their preferred alternative includes its widening.
+2. The Cities of Milwaukee and Wauwatosa expressed opposition to the widening of IH 94 between 70th Street and 16th Street, which is considered a committed project as WisDOT, at the time VISION 2050 was completed, had nearly completed preliminary engineering for the reconstruction of this segment of IH 94 and their preferred alternative includes its widening.